grayson-arendt/Dual-Booting-Ubuntu-22.04/README.md

 <h3><strong>Required Items:</strong></h3>

-- USB flash drive with at least 4 GB of storage (this drive will get erased, so make sure nothing important is on it)
+- A USB flash drive with at least 4 GB of storage (Note: This drive will be erased, so back up any important data).
-- Laptop or computer running Windows 11
+- A laptop or computer running Windows 11.

 <h3><strong>Summary</strong></h3>

-Dual booting is the process of installing another operating system alongside your computer's original operating system, such as Windows or MacOS.
-You will have access to both operating systems and it will not erase anything on your device if done correctly.
+Dual booting allows you to install another operating system alongside your existing one, like adding Ubuntu to your Windows 11 machine.
+This gives you access to both systems without erasing your current data—provided it's done correctly.

-This tutorial is for Windows 11 and will not work on MacOS, since dual booting Ubuntu with MacOS is not nearly as universal and some MacBooks have many security features that make it hard to do so.
-If you'd like to dual boot on a MacBook, let me know and I can help.
+This guide is tailored for Windows 11 and won't work on macOS due to different compatibility issues and security features on MacBooks.
+If you want to dual boot on a MacBook, I can help with that separately.

-It does not hurt to keep a backup of your data on something like an external hard drive if you are worried about losing anything, but I have personally never ran into that problem.
+Although I've never experienced data loss from dual booting, it's always good practice to back up your data on an external hard drive.

 [Backing up to external hard drive (optional)](https://www.microsoft.com/en-us/windows/learning-center/back-up-files)

 <h3><strong>Turning off BitLocker/Device Encryption</strong></h3>

-Not every Windows 11 device has BitLocker, but the majority of them do have it enabled.
-If you can't find anything in the search bar for either "Device Encryption" or "Manage BitLocker" your device most likely does not have it.
+Most Windows 11 devices have BitLocker enabled, but not all.
+If you can't find "Device Encryption" or "Manage BitLocker" in your search, your device likely doesn't have it.

-**Some versions of Windows 11 put it under the "Device Encryption" setting instead, while others just have it labelled as "BitLocker" in the control panel, so if one of the instruction sets doesn't work, try the other one.**
+**Note: Different Windows 11 versions may list encryption settings under "Device Encryption" or "BitLocker."
+Try both if needed.**

 <h4><strong>Turn off Device Encryption</strong></h4>

 <ol>
-<li>Use the Windows search bar to search "Device encryption settings" and select "Open"</li>
+<li>Use the Windows search bar to search "Device encryption settings" and select "Open."</li>
 </ol>

 <p align="center">